 • When the tree starts to fall, immediately step back in a perpendicular direction.

-The notch determines the tree's fall direction
+The notch determines the tree's fall axis

-Never stand in the fall line!!!
+Never stand in the path of the fall!!!

 Once the tree is on the ground: